Troubleshooting Random Connection Errors with a WAF/CDN

 Step 2.
 Identify & Remediate Errors

-in the image above you quickly see that an error is being generated when the application tries to communicate with api-fetch.min.js.
+In the image above you quickly see that an error is being generated when the application tries to communicate with api-fetch.min.js.

 That's weird.